 The 31st Annual Chicago Rita Hayworth Gala

-Started more than 30 years ago by Princess Yasman Aga Khan in memory her Mom Hollywood legend Rita Hayworth, the annual Rita Hayworth Gala was held at the Hilton Chicago (720 S. Michigan Ave.)
+Started more than 30 years ago by Princess Yasmin Aga Khan in memory her Mother: Hollywood legend, Rita Hayworth, the annual Rita Hayworth Gala was held at the Hilton Chicago (720 S. Michigan Ave.)
 Inspired by Gene Wilder (who passed away in 2016 from alzheimer’s disease) this year’s theme was “Pure Imagination,” which highlighted Gene’s role as Willy Wonka in the children’s classic movie “Willy Wonka and the Chocolate Factory.”

 An estimated 800 influential party-goers attended the festive soiree, which included some of the city’s most influential socialites.
 Featuring a mouth watering cocktail reception, a 3 – course dinner, and a tribute awards program, guests were treated to an exciting live auction accompanied by a silent auction, then later on dancing the night away to the entertaining sounds of the Ken Arlen Evolution Orchestra.
 It should be noted: an astonishing $74 million has been raised by the Rita Hayworth Galas that have taken place here in Chicago and in New York; with all proceeds benefitting research and support programs provided by the Alzheimer’s Association.